Tresjs/tres/docs/cookbook/advanced-animations.md

 })
 ```

-GSAP has been a very popular animation library and you can find a lot of help and resources online, including [these demos on codepen](https://codepen.io/GreenSock)
+GSAP has been a very popular animation library and you can find a lot of help and resources online, including [these demos on codepen](https://codepen.io/GreenSock).

+Of course there are lots of alternatives out there, and you should feel free to reach for _your_ favorite animation library!